 What is being Monitored Who will carry out the Monitoring How often How Reviewed/ Where Reported to Compliance with the Policy Local Counter Fraud Specialist At least annually Compliance will be reviewed and reported to the ARC.
-Compliance with the Policy The NHSCFA Annually via the Counter Fraud Functional Standard Return (CFFSR) and on Quality Inspection by the NHSCFA Compliance will be reviewed and reported to the Chief Executive, Director of Finance and the ARC.
+Compliance with the Policy The NHSCFA Annually via the Counter Fraud Compliance will be reviewed and reported

+Functional to the Chief Executive,

+Standard Return Director of Finance and

+(CFFSR) and on the ARC.

+Quality Inspection

+by the NHSCFA